-Many restaurant owners and operators "boost" their Facebook posts and target a broad audience that might have little interest in visiting their businesses.
-If you’ve tried using Facebook ads and feel like you’ve been badly burnt, a lack of strong targeting is likely the cause of this.
+Many restaurant owners and operators are tempted to “boost" their Facebook posts and target a big, broad audience.
+The problem with that strategy, however, is that those people might have little interest in visiting.
+If you’ve tried using Facebook ads and feel like you’ve been burned, a lack of audience targeting might be the kindling that started the fire.

-If you want an immediate increase in business, your current customers are the ones to tap.
-They’ll be most interested in a promotional offer or in hearing about a new menu item.
-Upload your current email lists, text marketing lists, and online ordering lists to Facebook Ads Manager, which will match the information with current Facebook users.
+How to do this: upload your current email lists, text marketing lists, and online ordering lists to Facebook Ads Manager, which will match the information with current Facebook users.

-You can then target current customers with your restaurant's ad on Facebook.
+From there, you can target current customers with your restaurant's ad on Facebook.
 Ads that target customer lists get the most interest, and they’re also the lowest-cost Facebook ads you can run.

 You can also create a separate list of your customers who haven’t joined your email list, loyalty program, or provided other direct methods of contacting them, but have visited your website after coming from Facebook, by using the Facebook ad pixel.

-You should also create an ad audience list that includes people who have interacted with either your Facebook page or with content you’ve posted on Facebook, but haven’t been to your restaurant yet.
-This is called a warm audience.
-They know who you are and what your restaurant is, so it’ll be easier to get them to visit.
+The next step is to create a “warm audience” list: people who have interacted with either your Facebook page or with content you’ve posted on Facebook.
+But for whatever reason, these people haven’t yet been to your restaurant.
+These potential customers know who you are and what your restaurant is, so it’ll be easier to get them to visit.

 A cold prospect, by contrast, doesn’t know you, your restaurant’s brand, mission, vision, or purpose.
-It takes more time, energy, and money to introduce yourself and your services to these people, so the return on investment (ROI) can be harder to justify.
+It takes more time, energy, and money to introduce yourself and your services to these people — and the return on investment (ROI) can be harder to justify.

-Using Facebook Custom Audiences groups your website visitors into an audience of “interested” customers.
+And be sure to take advantage of Facebook Custom Audiences.
+Facebook groups your website visitors into an audience of “interested” customers.
 Target your website visitor audience and your audience built from customer lists to get great results from your Facebook ads.

-To learn more about identifying your target customer and how to develop buyer personas, check out our post How to Entice Your Restaurant’s Target Customer.
+To learn more about identifying your target customer and how to develop buyer personas for your Facebook restaurant ad, check out our post How to Entice Your Restaurant’s Target Customer.